Quickstart - Workflow Development

 First, let’s use the object explorer to pass the timestamp for the workflow event as the value for the first column.
 This data can be found in the context object on the trigger.

-Finally, let's copy a reference from a previous step.
-Scroll up to the sentiment step and expand the results:
+Finally, let’s copy a reference from a previous step.
+Click on the sentiment

 Next, click the Copy Path link next to the score.